tom-wilmott/SQL-Project/README.md

 *Bar graph visualising the salary for the top 10 salaries for remote and UK based data analysts; created in PowerBI from my SQL query results*

-### 2. Skills for Top Paying Jobs
+### 2. Skills for Top-End Data Analyst Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for the top-end data analyst jobs, I joined the job postings with the skills data, providing insights into what employers value for high compensation roles.
 ```sql
 WITH best_paid_jobs AS (
     SELECT